 The universe we know takes shape

+But first, how did our universe spring up out of nothing?
 Cosmologists suspect that the four forces that rule the universe — gravity, electromagnetism and the weak and strong nuclear forces — were unified into a single force at the universe's birth, squashed together because of the extreme temperatures and densities involved.

 But things changed as the universe expanded and cooled.
 Around the time of inflation, the strong force likely separated out.
 And by about 10 trillionths of a second after the Big Bang, the electromagnetic and weak forces became distinct, too.